GC-public-projects/AuthuiFirestoreDemo/README.md

 ### 4.1 CitiesScreen (composable)

 #### Purpose
 The view with its composables has for purpose to create the cities in the DB and to display them with different ways.
-Like that we can figure out whitch list is updated in real time and which one not.
+Like that we can figure out which list is updated in real time and which one not.

 #### Components explanations
+- viewModel : it is of type CitiesViewModel but is assigned the viewModel object from the dedicated library with as param the ViewModelProvider.Factory object created by the provideFactory function of the companion of the Citiesviewmodel class.
+CityRepository is passed to the viewModel by the provideFactory fun as as param

 - cityName & modifyCityName : linked to the TextField to create the cities